 - Oven - These pizzas can be cooked in an oven at 475˚, either on a baking sheet or pizza stone.
 Pre-bake the crusts for 5 minutes before adding toppings and placing them back in the oven to finish cooking.

-If you loved this recipe for pizza on the grill, check out these other recipes that I know you will love too!
+If you loved this recipe for pizza on the grill, try these other pizza recipes that I know you will love too!